 One Last Word of Warning

 The maximum upside on a short trade is 100%.
 Naturally, that sounds great, but the downside of a short trade is infinite.
-As explained earlier, a trader going short is profiting on a decline, and there is relatively limited scope for downside compared upside.
+As explained earlier, a trader going short is profiting on a decline, and there is relatively limited scope for downside compared to the upside.

-The FX market provides a good deal more flexibility for short-sellers and other markets, but it's still important to note selling short still needs to be combined with good risk management.
+The FX market provides a good deal more flexibility for short-sellers and other markets, but it's still important to note that selling short still needs to be combined with good risk management.